-Last week I had an interesting conversation with a business owner who wanted to start working on search engine optimization (SEO), but her husband (the other owner) didn’t agree.
+I recently had an interesting conversation with a business owner who wanted to start working on search engine optimization (SEO), but her husband (the other owner) didn’t agree.
 This was one of those classic sales problems that I’m sure you’re well aware of.

 The husband didn’t see the value in SEO because currently all of their new business was generated via customer referrals.
 Does that sound familiar?
-It should because it’s the most common objection I hear when talking to businesses about SEO.
-The logic goes something like this: If new business is coming primarily from referrals, not from people searching in Google, then SEO is not a good investment.
+It should, because it’s the most common objection I hear when talking to businesses about SEO.
+The logic goes something like this: if your new business is coming primarily from referrals, not from people searching in Google, then SEO is not a good investment.

 In case those two points aren’t enough, below are the 3 key reasons to start investing in SEO now versus pushing it off another year.

 This one is fairly obvious.
 If your website is ranked on the first page of Google when prospects are searching for your product or service, then you’re going to get more exposure and more traffic to your website.
 In other words, more people will become familiar with what you do and how you can help them.

 That’s what all this marketing stuff is all about.
 And SEO is one of the best opportunities because you can get in front of prospects at the exact moment they are looking to make a buying decision.
 Either your business will show up in the search results, or only your competitors will.

 2. Head Start In The Sales Cycle

 As I mentioned above, even referrals will tend to do their own research online before contacting a business.
 I know I personally Google businesses that are referred to me and I check out them and their competitors online.

 This means that, for many of your prospects, their first impression of you is going to be the results on Google’s first page.
 This will shape your prospects’ impression of your business well before you even get a chance to talk with them.
 When you Google your business name, what do you see?
 If you don’t see results for your business, then neither do your prospects!